Engine rebuilding and remanufacturing, know the difference.

-So, A specialized engine replacement shop carrying the same or better quality engines; will almost always give a better overall value, in terms of quality, service and price.
+So, a specialized engine replacement shop, can carry the same or better quality engines.
+And, will almost always give a better overall value, in terms of quality, service and price.

-Q: How do you know if the engine is rebuilt or remanufactured?
+How do you know if the engine is, rebuilt or remanufactured?

-Be sure to ask the installer before you commit.
-Warranty for a rebuilt engine is normally provided only by the local installer; and is usually short in duration.
-A remanufactured engine should carry a nationwide or regional guarantee; backed by the engine maker for a longer period.
+Be sure to ask the installer, before you commit.
+Warranty for a rebuilt engine is normally provided, only by the local installer.
+And, is usually short in duration.
+A remanufactured engine, should carry a nationwide or regional guarantee.
+And, is usually backed by the engine maker, for a longer period.

-Q: Are all remanufactured engines; built to the same quality levels?
+Are all remanufactured engines, built to the same quality levels?

-For example, of dozens of suppliers in the US; only five are fully certified under Ford Motor Company’s stringent Q-1 program.
+For example, of dozens of suppliers in the US, only five are fully Ford certified.
+And, this is under Ford Motor Company’s stringent Q-1 program.

 For a good quality remanufactured engine, the chance of a defect is well under 5%.
 The risk of problems can increase to over 50%, however, with improper installation.
-Furthermore, Replacing an engine is a skillful and complex task; requiring knowledgeable and experienced people.
-So, Be sure to check on the experience of the installer; before investing in a replacement engine.
+Furthermore, replacing an engine, is a skillful and complex task.
+As a result, requiring knowledgeable and experienced people.
+So, be sure to check on the experience of the installer, before investing in a replacement engine.

-So, This is important to consider.
-There usually is a correctable reason for engine failure.
-So, Make sure you find out why the original engine failed.
-Make the necessary corrections so you do not have a repeat failure.
+So, this is important to consider.
+There usually is a correctable reason, for engine failure.
+So, make sure you find out why the original engine failed.
+And, then make the necessary corrections, so you do not have a repeat failure.